selfxyz/tee-monorepo/serverless/secret-store/README.md

 <b> Exporting registration details from the secret store node: </b>

-The owner can hit the below endpoint to get the registration details required to register the secret store enclave on the common chain **TeeManager** contract.
-The endpoint will also start the listening of such event notifications on the common chain inside the enclave node.
+The serverless executor service will request the below endpoint to get the registration details required to register the whole TEE enclave on the common chain **TeeManager** contract.
+This endpoint will also start the listening of such event notifications from the common chain inside the secret store service.
 ```
 $ curl <secret_store_node_ip:secret_store_node_port>/register-details
 {"storage_capacity":{SECRET_STORE_CAPACITY_BYTES}}